 Rossiter presents a snapshot of life in the American West, detailing the values, experiences, humor, and tragedies unique to making a home in the rural West.

 He accompanies his stories — some serious, some funny, some seriously funny, he says — on guitar, banjo, autoharp, and harmonica.

 Rossiter is a retired chair of the Humanities Department at Flathead Valley Community College and a recent recipient of the Governor’s Humanities Award.

 Partial funding for the Speakers Bureau program is provided by a legislative grant from Montana’s Cultural Trust and from the National Endowment for the Humanities.

 Locations and caretakers are needed for two of the four Little Free Libraries being placed by the library in the Polson area.
 More information and application forms are available at the circulation desk.

-Join us at the library for the following free technology classes.
+Join us at the library for the following free technology class.
 Space is limited, so please call the library to register.
-If you see a class you'd like to take, but can't make it at the scheduled time, call our technology trainer for an individual session.
+If you can't make it at the scheduled time, call our technology trainer for an individual session.

 Saturday, April 25: 2:00pm-3:30pm